 - Treating a dual diagnosis.
 It is very common to find that someone with a substance use disorder is also suffering from a mental health condition, such as depression, bipolar disorder, or anxiety.
 A longer period in a residential treatment program will allow time to treat the co-occurring condition, increasing the odds of a successful recovery.

-The team at The Treatment Specialist believes that each individual has a unique story, and the length of addiction treatment should be determined on those specific conditions and needs.
-The Treatment Specialist is a leading treatment network provider for detox, addiction, and dual diagnosis.
-Our specialists will assist you with a free confidential assessment, insurance verification, and placement assistance, making sure you are matched with the right treatment program length, be it 30, 60, or 90+ days.
-For more information, please call us today at (866) 644-7911
+The Treatment Specialist will connect you with a treatment centr for detox, addiction, and dual diagnosis.
+A specialist will assist you with a free confidential assessment, insurance verification, and placement assistance, making sure you are matched with the right treatment program length, be it 30, 60, or 90+ days.
+For more information, please call today at (866) 644-7911